Gagravarr/ZigbeeTempMonitoringDocs/README.md

 regarded, but not the best possible.
 So, you may find you need to calibrate the sensors.

+To calibrate temperature, a physical thermomiter is probably best and simplest!
+IR-based ones often struggle with getting "background" temperatures.

 To calibrate humiditity, the easiest way is to put the sensor in an environment of known humidity, then tweak the value as required for it to read correctly.
 The "easiest" way for most people at home to do that